sagemathinc/cocalc/notes/final_push.md

       Change snap to consult this entry before making a snapshot.
       Index this so we can easily check to see all projects with snapshots disabled, if/when this happens.

-- [ ] (1:30?) make it possible to roll back the snapshot if something goes wrong when making it; in particular, if it is too big (as defined by taking too long, say).
+- [x] (1:30?)
+(1:18) snap: make it possible to roll back the snapshot if something goes wrong when making it (e.g., server is restarted); in particular, if it is too big (as defined by taking too long, say).
 Set property in above table if this happens.

-- [ ] (0:30?) something different -- fix the bug harald reported with cython and "//mnt" -- https://mail.google.com/mail/u/0/?shva=1#inbox/13fe3b70d4cf20dd

 ---